MCLP2005/Minecraft-Player-Count-Discord-Bot/README.md

 To setup the bot, simply edit the "config-example.yml" to your needs and rename it to "config.yml".
 Then you run `npm i` from any command-prompt that can run `npm`-commands.
-And make sure, `enable-query` is enabled on the Minecraft-server, you're trying to use for it.

 Then for executing the bot simply type in `npm start` and hit enter.